The 2022/2023 Advanced Olympic Research Grant winners and their projects are:

-The projects were selected among 37 individual and collective applications submitted by 133 researchers from 23 countries and 5 continents.
-The grant holders will receive a financial grant, which will allow them to carry out their project, benefit from direct exchanges with the IOC administration involved in the subject of their research and, if relevant, consult the OSC’s resources in Lausanne (Switzerland).
-The results of their projects are to be submitted to the OSC in July 2022.
+The projects were selected among 30 individual and collective applications submitted by 74 researchers from 22 countries and 5 continents.
+The grant holders have received a financial grant, which allow them to carry out their project, benefit from direct exchanges with the IOC administration involved in the subject of their research and, if relevant, consult the OSC’s resources in Lausanne (Switzerland).
+The results of their projects are to be submitted to the OSC in July 2023.

 Background of the programme and selection process